-Many famous and not so famous people have blithely said that “it is human nature” that spurs the impulse to oppress.
+Many famous and not so famous people have blithely said that ‘it is human nature’ that spurs the impulse to oppress.

 As a result, remnants of “colonizer mindsets” still greatly infect our cultural contexts today.
 When looked at objectively, the reality is we collectively accept (in modern Western cultures) absolutely horrific amounts of cruelty, violence, and senses of completely misplaced superiority.
 Many of the cultures that have survived have been pretty violent, while others who were more egalitarian have been…mostly obliterated.

-In Cultural PTSD theory, serious problems like patriarchy, economic exploitation, racism, homophobia, environmental and animal exploitation, fascist, authoritarian thinking, religious persecution, colonization and other oppressions are symptoms, not root causal agents.
+In Cultural PTSD theory, serious problems like patriarchy, economic exploitation, racism, homophobia, environmental and animal exploitation, followers of specific fascist or authoritarian doctrines, religious persecution, colonization and other oppressions are all symptoms of “might makes right” assumptions, not root causal agents.

 Don’t get me wrong here, you can definitely (and in many cases horrifically easily) die from these symptoms—I’m NOT dismissing them at all.
 However, you can also die from a myriad of opportunistic infections and cancers brought on by HIV that develops into AIDS.
 If you try to cure AIDS by only focusing on curing the specific infections or cancers that ail specific individuals, it will only get you so far.
 Medical researchers figured this out relatively quickly in the case of AIDS.

 But cultural illnesses are not nearly as widely understood as medical diseases.
-And understandably, if your group has been affected by a particular symptom, it does make a lot of sense to try to address that particular symptom, especially in the absence of understanding that it is a symptom of a larger disease.
+And understandably, if your group has been affected by a particular symptom, it does make a lot of sense to try to directly address that particular symptom, especially in the absence of understanding that it is a symptom of a larger disease.

-The reasons for the lack of sophistication in the social science realms are complex, but an important reason is because simple social facts get lots of pushback from lay people who are threatened by…the social facts themselves.
+The reasons for the lack of sophistication in the social science realms are complex, but an important reason is because social facts get lots of pushback (both from lay people and from some of the “experts” studying them) because some people become threatened by…the social facts themselves.
 So we still live in a pretty primitive and very fractured time in terms of cultural understandings about what ails us.

-If we limited our studies this way in the field of say, chemistry, the whole field would be a narrow one, focused on explosives, and not paying any attention at all to less dramatic, but incredibly useful ways chemistry works to create crystals in rocks, cellulose in trees, or in creating the very air we breathe.
-So, as a species, we really—haven’t —gotten much further than ’Nah, I don’t think that’s it,’ in our understandings of power and why —some—people resort to or are prone to becoming authoritarian, have we?
+If we limited our studies to this one aspect in another realm -say in the field of chemistry- the whole field would be a narrow one, focused on explosives, and we would not know anything at all about the less dramatic, but incredibly useful ways chemistry works to create crystals in rocks, cellulose in trees, or in creating the very air we breathe.
+My point is: as a species, we really—haven’t —gotten much further than ’Nah, I don’t think that’s the whole story’ in our understandings of the different ways people wield power and why —some—people can only think in terms of ‘power over’ others.